-Foreign currency risk arises from holdings of financial assets and liabilities in currencies other than the function currency to which they relate.
+Foreign currency risk arises from holdings of financial assets and liabilities in currencies other than the functional currency to which they relate.
 The Company has not hedged the foreign currency risk.

-As of September 30, 2024, a 10% change in the foreign exchange rate between the US\$ and CAD\$ would have an impact of \$4,100 to the Company's other comprehensive loss (December 31, 2023 - \$27,000)
+As of December 31, 2024, a 10% change in the foreign exchange rate between the US and CAD dollars would have an impact of \$29,000 (2023 - \$27,000) to the Company's other comprehensive loss.